bluehands/Funicular-Switch/README.md

 ### Exceptions

-To turn all exceptions that might happen during your map, bind, validate, etc. calls into Errors, write a static conversion method and mark it with the `ExceptionToError` attribute:
+To turn all exceptions that might happen during your map, bind, validate, etc. calls into error results, write a static conversion method and mark it with the `ExceptionToError` attribute:
 ``` cs
 public static class MyCustomErrorExtension
 {